-Table (19): Key Issues and Concerns, and Suggestions voiced during consultation Stakeholder Group Key Issues and Concern Key Suggestions Received shifting or stopping of specific services for repair.
-HCF staff living in callous conditions during the rainy season, some are compelled to leave their living quarters resulting in the absence of 24x7 services.
-There are no facilities for treatment of drinking water in Mechanism to be developed for additional ambulance/ resource for referral transport to support the HCF in transporting patients.
-Mapping of HCFs to be done for this and prioritized those which are in dire needs.
-There are no facilities for treatment of drinking water in many HCFs Power supply is erratic and in bad condition leading to adverse impact on services to be provided - there have been instances when delivery has been conducted in torch lights The electrical wiring in many HCFs are so old that computers/ printers/ Xerox machine encounters problems due to short-circuits.
-In many HCFs even earthing is not done.
-Many villages under HCFs are not fully connected by roads to the facilities - especially in remote areas Single ambulance in the HCFs especially in PHCs are not able to fulfil the transport needs of all patients.
+Table (19): Key Issues and Concerns, and Suggestions voiced during consultation Stakeholder Group Key Issues and Concern Key Suggestions Received HCFs in remote areas have become used to the seasonal shifting or stopping of specific services for repair.
+HCF staff living in callous conditions during the rainy season, some are compelled to leave their living quarters resulting in the absence of 24x7 services. ambulance/ resource for referral transport to support the HCF in transporting patients.
+Mapping of HCFs to be done for this and prioritized those which are in dire • There are no facilities for treatment of drinking water in many HCFs • Filling human resource gaps is important to serve better.
+Also, in-service training system needs to be improved for health care providers. • Power supply is erratic and in bad condition leading to adverse impact on services to be provided - there have been instances when delivery has been conducted in torch lights • Online data sharing/ documentation indenting • The electrical wiring in many HCFs are so old that computers/ printers/ Xerox machine encounters problems due to short-circuits.
+In many HCFs even earthing is not done. bad network connectivity - any effort in improving network connection can hugely help in accessing the Many villages under HCFs are not fully connected by roads to the facilities - especially in remote areas Single ambulance in the HCFs especially in PHCs are not community it can address issue of institutiona able to fulfil the transport needs of all patients.
 People have to hire private vehicle in their village to come to HCFs.
 Public transport is also non-existent in many of the remote areas throughout the day.
-Phone and internet network connectivity is erratic in remote areas.
-Some HCFs in remote areas go for days without network connectivity, especially during bad weather.
-Most of the CHCs do not have the complete set of Specialists as required.
-Lack of Anaesthesiologists in the State has also resulted in most CHCs inability to get their Filling human resource gaps is important to serve better.
-Also, in-service training system needs to be improved for health care providers.
-Online data sharing/ documentation, indenting of medicines has been helpful to the HCFs which has reduce their travel time, however, they suffer due to bad network connectivity - any effort in improving network connection can hugely help in accessing the medicine in time and sending documentation and overall improving the quality of services.
-Sub centres needs strengthening as being closure to community it can address issue of institutional deliveries.
-RKS membership should be inclusive and requires capacity building in terms of understanding their role and responsibility and functioning of HCFs.
+RKS membership should be inclusive and request capacity building in terms of understanding their • Phone and internet network connectivity is erratic in remote areas.
+Some HCFs in remote areas go for days without network connectivity, especially during bad weather. • Most of the CHCs do not have the complete set of Specialists as required.
+Lack of Anaesthesiologists in the State has also